AngeloFrangione/libospl-deprecated/docs/reference/ospl_create_library.md

 ## Behavior

-This function create a library by first creating the folder named after the library, if success, it will create the photos folder, then the import folder, and finally, the thumbnails fodlder.
-If every folder creation is a success, the database file is created.
+This function creates a library by first creating the folder named after the library.
+If it succeeds, it will create the photos folder, then the import folder, and finally, the thumbnails folder.
+If every folder creation succeeds, the database file is created.
 Learn more at [``ospl_structure``](/{{ site.baseurl }}/reference#structure)

 ## Changelog